 This is an initial public offering of Class A common stock by Definitive Healthcare Corp.
-In this prospectus, unless the context otherwise requires, "Definitive," the "Company," "we," "us" and "our" refer (i) prior to the consummation of the Reorganization Transactions described under "Organizational Structure-The Reorganization Transactions," to Definitive OpCo and its subsidiaries and (ii) after the Reorganization Transactions described under "Organizational Structure-The Reorganization Transactions," to Definitive Healthcare Corp.
-We are offering shares of our Class A common stock.
-Prior to this offering, there has been no public market for our Class A common stock.
-It is currently estimated that the initial public offering price per share will be between \$ and \$.
-We intend to apply to have our Class A common stock." to Definitive Healthcare Corp.
-We are offering shares of our Class A common stock.
-Prior to this offering, there has been no public market for our Class A common stock.
-It is currently estimated that the initial public offering price per share will be between \$ and \$.
-We intend to apply to have our Class A common stock listed on the New York Stock Exchange or Nasdaq Global Market under the symbol "DH."
+In this prospectus, unless the context otherwise requires, "Definitive," the "Company," "we," "us" and "our" refer (i) prior to the consummation of the Reorganization Transactions described under "Organizational Structure-The Reorganization Transactions," to Definitive OpCo and its subsidiaries and (ii) after the Reorganization Transactions described under "Organizational Structure-The Reorganization Transactions," to Definitive Healthcare Corp, Definitive OpCo and their subsidiaries.
+We are offering 15,555,555 shares of our Class A common stock.
+Prior to this IPO (as defined herein), there has been no public market for our Class A common stock.
+It is currently estimated that the initial public offering price per share will be between \$21.00 and \$24.00.
+We have applied to have our Class A common stock listed on Nasdaq Global Select Market ("Nasdaq") under the symbol "DH."
 This offering is being conducted through what is commonly referred to as an "Up-C" structure, which is often used by partnerships and limited liability companies undertaking an initial public offering.
-The Up-C approach provides the existing owners when they treatment of continuing to own interests in a pass-through structure and provides potential future tax benefits for both the public company and the existing owners when they ultimately exchange their pass-through interests for shares of Class A common stock.
+The Up-C approach provides the existing owners with the tax treatment of continuing to own interests in a pass-through structure and provides potential future tax benefits for both the public company and the existing owners when they ultimately exchange their pass-through interests for shares of Class A common stock.
 Definitive Healthcare Corp. is a holding company, and immediately after the consummation of the Reorganization Transactions (as defined herein) and this offering its principal asset will be its ownership interests in Definitive OpCo (as defined herein).
 We conduct our business through Definitive OpCo and its subsidiaries.
 See "Prospectus Summary-Organizational Structure."

-Upon the completion of this offering, Definitive Healthcare Corp. and the Continuing Pre-IPO LLC Members (as defined herein) will hold % and % of Definitive OpCo, respectively. % of Definitive OpCo, respectively.
+Upon the completion of this offering, Definitive Healthcare Corp. and the Continuing Pre-IPO LLC Members (as defined herein) will hold 60.2% and 39.8% of Definitive OpCo, res

 Following this offering, we will have two classes of common stock: Class A common stock and Class B common stock.
 Holders of shares of our Class A common stock are entitled to one vote for each share of Class A common stock held of record on all matters on which stockholders are entitled to vote generally.
 Holders of shares of our Class B common stock are entitled to one vote for each share of Class B common stock held of record on all matters on which stockholders of Definitive Healthcare Corp. are entitled to vote generally.
 See "Description of Capital Stock."
 The number of outstanding LLC Units (as defined herein) of Definitive OpCo will equal the aggregate number of outstanding shares of Class A common stock and Class B common stock.
-See "Organizational Structure-Holding Company Structure and the Tax Receivable Agreements."
+See "Organizational Structure-Holding Company Structure and the Tax Receivable Agreement."